mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 # Select types:{'Presents', 'Candy Canes', 'Santa Hats', 'Stockings', 'Christmas Trees', 'Ornaments'}
 {% endhighlight %}

 Now we know that we have 6 distinct categories of images, and we have 500 examples.
-Let's pull the code in (https://github.com/chrisjd20/img_rec_tf_ml_demo), remove the apple and banana folders in `training_images`, and create folders for our 6 categories.
-Using a visual file editor, we can then head into the folder `unlabelled_images` we created before, and, for each category, pick at least 10 representants of this category, and move them into `img_rec_tf_ml_demo/<category>`.
+Let's pull the code in [https://github.com/chrisjd20/img_rec_tf_ml_demo](https://github.com/chrisjd20/img_rec_tf_ml_demo), remove the apple and banana folders in `training_images`, and create folders for our 6 categories.
+Using a visual file explorer, we can then head into the folder `unlabelled_images` we created before, and, for each category, pick at least 10 representants of this category, and move them into `img_rec_tf_ml_demo/<category>`.

 That was the tedious part; now let's train our model (`python3 retrain.py --image_dir training_images/`) and relax!

 Once done, we need to adapt the script `predict_images_using_trained_model.py` to our needs.
 The original version tries to categorize the images located in the folder `unknown_images`.
 In our case, we want to:
 * request a challenge, by sending an HTTP POST request to `https://fridosleigh.com/api/capteha/request`
 * parse the response, decode the content, and submit each image to the classifier
-* select the uuids of the images that belong the the categories asked by the server, and send these uuids to `https://fridosleigh.com/api/capteha/submit`
+* select the uuids of the images that belong to the categories asked by the server, and send these uuids to `https://fridosleigh.com/api/capteha/submit`
 * we also need to send, in this second request, the cookie returned in the first response's headers (in Python, [requests' session](https://requests.readthedocs.io/en/master/user/advanced/#session-objects) can handle that for us)

 After implementing this, I was disappointed by the server's response to the second request: